Joewus12345/openai-support-agent-demo/README.md

 docker compose -f docker-compose.agent.yml up --build
 ```

+The `ai-agent` image provisions the crawler Python environments during the
+build and activates them at container startup so scrape jobs can run without
+extra shell setup.

 The steps below show how to build and run each container manually.

 1. **Build the image**